Elizabeth Trubetskaya: Court life

+Elizavetino estate

 Lise was the owner of the Elizavetino summer estate from 1852 in the Saint Petersburg province, the main building was designed by architect Harald Julius von Bosse in 1874, and a collector of material about the Trubetskoy family.
 The family grave was situated in Vladimir Church in Elizavetino, where she was buried alongside her husband and children.

+Personal life

+In 1851, she married Prince Pyotr Nikitich Trubetskoy (1826-1880), True State Councillor and Saint Petersburg district leader of the nobility.
+Together, they were the parents of: